Geography

 Natural and Ecological Hazards

-Natural and ecological hazards represent potential sources of harm to human life, health, income and property, and may affect elements of the biophysical, managed and constructed elements of environments.
-This unit focuses on understanding how these hazards and their associated risks are perceived and managed at local, regional and global levels.
+Natural and ecological hazards pose risks to human life, health, and property, impacting biophysical, managed, and constructed environments.
+This unit explores how these hazards are perceived and managed locally, regionally, and globally.

 Unit 2